Framization of the Temperley-Lieb Algebra: Preliminaries

 where $0\leq k \leq d-1$ and $\mathfrak{m}_n$ is a word in the inductive basis of ${\rm Y}_{d,n}(u)$. \end{proposition}

-Using the above basis, the second author proved that ${\rm Y}_{d, n}(u)$ supports a unique Markov trace.
-We have the following theorem: \begin{theorem}[\cite{ju} Theorem 12] For indeterminates $z$, $x_1$, $\ldots, x_{d-1}$ there exists a unique linear Markov trace ${\rm tr}$:
+Employing the above inductive basis, the second author proved that ${\rm Y}_{d, n}(u)$ supports a unique Markov trace.
+We have the following theorem: \begin{theorem}[{\cite[Theorem 12]{ju}}] For indeterminates $z$, $x_1$, $\ldots, x_{d-1}$ there exists a unique linear Markov trace ${\rm tr}$:

 defined inductively on $n$ by the following rules:

 where $a,b \in {\rm Y}_{d,n}(u)$. \end{theorem}